How do you like your wine to be secured, with a cork or a screw cap? There are pros and cons to each. Let’s find out about them.

 The history of screw caps

 When did we start to use the screw cap for wine bottles?
 In 1889, Dan Rynalds from Yorkshire applied for a patent for a screw cap for whiskey bottles.
 Unfortunately his screw caps didn’t take off because the metal cap was in direct contact with the alcohol in the bottle which caused it to corrode.
-This problem was resolved when Le Bouchage Mechanique came up with the aluminium screw cap in the 1960s.
+This problem was resolved when Le Bouchage Mechanique came up with the aluminium screw cap in the 1960s after having been approached by Peter Wall who worked at the Australian Yalumba winery.
 This is known as the Stelvin screwcap.
 It was an innovation produced from the Stelcap design, which had a circular piece of cork under the cap.
 The Stelvin cap was protected from coming into contact with the wine by a wadding that had been chemically treated.
 In the late 1960s through to the 1970s laboratory trials were held in Switzerland to test the efficiency of the caps.

 Screw caps are popular in the Antipodes

 With strong Australian roots, it's probably no surprise that the screw cap really took off in Australia and New Zealand in 2001 with the Screwcap Wine Seal Initiative.
 By 2003, wine with screw caps was outselling wine with corks in New Zealand and in the same year Australians consumed the most wine from screw cap bottles.
 Antipodeans really went for the screw cap wine bottles, and it’s probably only a matter of time before others do.
 Plastic bottles with screw caps have the advantage of being lighter to carry than glass bottles and there’s no need to play ‘hunt the corkscrew’ before you open a bottle of wine.